mrakgr/Trading-Journal/journal_2025.md

 1:05pm.
 Once the Hopfield dicts are done, I am going to take my old Leduc game and turn it into a web API.
 And from that API I'll derive the move probs.
 I'll compare those probs to the Hopfield dict ones.

 If the method doesn't work well, then so be it.
-I am going to drop poker, sign up to SMB and build my edge the old fashioned way.
+I am going to drop poker, sign up to SMB and build up my edge the old fashioned way.

 But since I do have a lead, I am going to pursue it with my whole heart.
 There is no reason to give up and there is no reason to doubt.

 It will work.
 And it will make me a lot of money.
 And it will be a lead to bigger things down the line.

 I'll believe in this world, and my place in it.
 There is no point to the story where I fail.

+1:15pm.
+It weird.
+You do need to be a fighter to be a good programmer.
+The worker bees just floating from contract to contract will never understand this.
+I am taking significant risk by doing this.
+I am betting on my own insight and the ability to self improve.
+I am bearing the weight of the doubts and the uncertainty.
+I am standing firm and not running.

+I am also bearing the pain and the sadness of failure.

+I am a leaf pushed around by the winds of fate.

+1:20pm.
+I am searching for my own strenght.